Logan-Carr/Nagologan/README.md

-- 👋 Hi, I’m @Nagologan
+- 👋 Hi, I’m @Logan-Carr
 - 👀 I’m interested in ...
 Cybersecurity / Pentesting
 - 🌱 I’m currently learning ...
 Python and BASH
-- :technologist: Code I am most proud of at the moment is - My Caesar Shift program
+- :technologist: Code I am most proud of at the moment is - My Caesar Shift program & Port Scanner
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...